rileyhitthefan/IwantaPlaylist/README.md

 2. Store playlist and track data in session state.

 **Phase 3: Contextual Semantic Search**
-1. Embed lyrics and mood information
+1. Embed lyrics and mood information.
-2. Use similarity measure such as cosine to retrieve most relevant songs/playlists
+2. Use similarity measure such as cosine to retrieve most relevant songs.
+3. Summarize song lyrics and user input to create query.

 **Phase 4: Recommendation System**
 1. Use the Spotify API to fetch related tracks based on:
-   - Sentiment of playlists.
+   - Summary of tracks lyrics and user's mood.
    - Similarity of track features (e.g., genre, artist, popularity).
 2. Generate recommendations for playlists with 30 tracks each.

-**Phase 5: Feedback System**
-1. Implement a like/dislike button for each recommended playlist.
-2. Store feedback for analysis and refining recommendations.

 ----